 Sunday mornings in Anacortes are always a dream, especially on the water.
 The crisp oceanside air is awakening as it floods your lungs with refreshment and pine scented breezes.
 Wake up early and take a little walk.
 Take some coffee with you down to the beach, and watch for whales and sea life on the shore.
 As far as breakfast goes though, there are quite a few options.

-If you’re looking for something sweet, heartwarming and colorful, look no further than The Donut House.
-This purple painted bakery is a huge hit with locals, with many hitting it up before work or classes, so get there early.
+If you’re looking for something sweet, heartwarming, and colorful, look no further than The Donut House.
+This purple-painted bakery is a huge hit within the Anacortes community, with many hitting it up before work or classes, so get there early.
 Try their strawberry doughnuts and cappuccinos for something that will hit the spot perfectly, or their blueberry fritters for something deliciously sweet.
-They also have heavenly croissants, Italian sodas, muffins and an array of daily specials.
+They also have heavenly croissants, Italian sodas, muffins, and an array of daily specials.
 No matter what you order, there is no wrong way to go.

 Don’t let the simple name fool you- this bakery is a gold mine for good breakfast food.
-Earthy bagels, buttery croissants, muffins, french toast and granola galore!
+Earthy bagels, buttery croissants, muffins, french toast, and granola galore!
 The Store is full of hearty options for any kind of breakfast eater.
-Everything in there represents some aspect of the town, from the way their sandwiches are named after local geographical features, to the way that they only sell local fare.
+Everything in there represents some aspect of the Anacortes community, from the way their sandwiches are named after local geographical features, to the way that they only sell local fare.
 Eating here is a fantastic way to understand Anacortes culture better.

 As you get closer to Washington Park, you will hit a neighborhood called Skyline.
-There is a marina, beach houses and a few boat repair shops.
+There is a marina, beach houses, and a few boat repair shops.
 This is a fantastic time to take a break and walk down to the water.
-This might be the best place on the island to take a dip, thanks to the sheltered water, and sandy beach.
+This might be the best place on Fidalgo Island to take a dip, thanks to the sheltered water, and sandy beach.
 Enjoy views of Burrows Island across the water and look out for whales!
 The beaches here are dog friendly, so if you have a dog with you, this is a fantastic place for some quality time together.

 Once you get to Washington Park, there are a few things you can do at this point.
-You can turn around and head back, play at the beach there or walk the two mile loop.
+You can turn around and head back, play at the beach there, or walk the two-mile loop.
 That last option is great because the views are pretty hard to beat.
 The forest there has plenty of hikes within, and the lookouts are stunning.
 No matter what though, make sure to get down to a beach at some point to look for seals.
-The local celebrity is a seal named Popeye (named for his one blind eye), so hopefully he comes up to say hello!
-There are loads of options here, but the best ones are the ones at Washington Park, Cranberry Lake and the Mt.
-Erie trail (which comes with some pretty insane views).
+The local celebrity is a seal named Popeye (named for his one blind eye), so hopefully, he comes up to say hello!
+There are loads of options here, but the best ones are the ones at Washington Park, Cranberry Lake, and the Mount Erie trail (which comes with some pretty insane views).

 Take A Drive